 Ms. Clark, “Tear Down This Wall.”

 The BC Conservative Policy Document is the Party’s contract with the British Columbian voter.
 According to the contract, if the Party forms a government on May 9, 2017, it will enact legislation that bans corporate and union (C&U) donations to political parties (BC Cons.
 Pol.
 Doc. art.
 2, § 1, cl.
 12, Feb.
 20, 2016, Richmond, BC.)
 The BC NDP and BC Green Party leaders have also repeatedly declared that their parties will ban C&U donations.
 The ruling BC Liberal Party, however, refuses to end C&U donations to political parties, as this is their main source of revenue (64% of 12.5M in 2016).
-In a CBC Radio One interview (below), Duff Conacher of the Ottawa based Democracy Watch group states that his organization supports eliminating C&U donations to political parties, but advises that these bans are not enough.
-He argues that strict caps on individual donations must also be implemented alongside bans on contributions from C&Us.
+In a CBC Radio One interview (below), Duff Conacher of the Ottawa based Democracy Watch group states that his organization advocates eliminating C&U donations to political parties.
+Why?
+Because people vote and C&Us do not.
+However, for Mr. Conacher, banning C&Us is not enough.
+Strict caps on individual donations are also necessary to prevent straw–man donations.
+Straw–man donations are donations funneled to political parties through individuals on behalf of corporations, unions and organized crime interests.
 Mr. Conacher recommends that BC adopt Quebec’s campaign financing model.
-Considered by many as the gold standard for political donations, the model mandates the elimination of donations by C&Us, setting limits on individual donations at $100 per year, augmenting donations with public funding and installing other safeguards such as submitting money through legislative bodies like Elections BC.
-The strict $100 cap on individual contributions is needed to prevent straw–man donations by companies, unions and organized crime, that is, political donations funneled through individuals from corporate, union and organized crime interests.
+Considered by many as the gold standard for political donations, the model mandates the elimination of donations by C&Us, setting limits on individual donations at $100 per year, augmenting donations with public funding and installing other safeguards such as submitting donations through legislative bodies like Elections BC rather than political parties.

 We do not have to reinvent the wheel.
 Quebec's electoral finance model was developed out of high profile investigations (the Duchesneau Report and Charbonneau Commission) that showed years of corruption, collusion practices, influence-peddling, extensive cost overruns, manipulation of the public-tendering process, price-rigging schemes, intimidation, bribery, favoritism and kickbacks to political parties.
 According to Lisa Sammartino at the Dogwood Initiative, some of the corporations and executives (straw-men) responsible for Quebec’s corruption scandals are big donors to the BC Liberal Party.
 These corporations regularly compete for BC government contacts and the BC government often hires their former executives to run BC Crown Corporations.
 Adopting Quebec's election financing model is a good first step to ending government corruption in Victoria and saving BC taxpayers and businesses millions.
 For that to happen, we must replace the BC Liberal government on May 9, 2017.